Florida Public Adjuster FAQ & Insights

 How to Terminate a Public Adjuster

 If you wish to terminate a public adjuster, the first step is to review the contract you signed with them.
 Often, these contracts contain specific termination clauses outlining the necessary process.
-In Florida, the law states that Public Adjusters must give ten (10) days to rescission the contract.
+In Florida, the law states that Public Adjusters must give 30 days from the date of loss or ten (10) days to rescission the contract, whichever is longer, for State of Emergency claims; and 10 days from the signing of the agreement for non-emergency claims.
 Generally, you'll need to provide written notice of your intention to terminate the contract.
 This notice should be sent by certified mail for proof of receipt.

 However, keep in mind that depending on the terms of your contract, you may still owe the adjuster for services rendered up to the point of termination, or a cancellation fee may apply.
 It's recommended to consult with a legal advisor before taking such action.

 At A&H Public Adjusters, we honor the ten-day cancelation policy without any cost or fees.
 You can also send us an email during this period, and we will release you of the contract.
 After the ten days have expired, we will look at each individual case and let you know what it entails to release you of the contract.